ucsb-csw8/s23/about.md

 * 05-12:
     - made the lab breakdown more explicit about the submissions on zyBooks (20% of the grade) and Gradescope (5% of the grade)
     - added a clarification that there is no partial credit / late work for quizzes or Gradescope submissions
+* 05-30:
+    - Quizzes category was broken into two: Gradescope and Gauchospace quizzes, each with their own dropped lowest score